j2zhao/tablevault/docs/core_concepts/structure.md

 # Repository Structure

 The TableVault repository stores and organizes all data and code transparently within your local file system.
-This design allows you to view files directly and simpy transfer in-progress workflows across devices.
+This design allows you to view files directly and simply transfer in-progress workflows across devices.

 ---